unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-06-from-shell-scripts-to-an-operator-ready-llm-ops-kit.md

 published: true
 ---

-I had plenty of shell scripts that worked, and that was part of the problem.
-One script knew how to start a model.
-Another knew which Python environment belonged to a bridge.
-A deployment script could copy a working tree to another host, and a few carefully ordered commands could restart most of the stack.
-If I was sitting at the same terminal with the recent history in front of me, I could usually put the pieces together.
+I had accumulated plenty of shell scripts that worked, which was part of the problem.
+One knew how to start a model, another knew which Python environment belonged to a bridge, and a deployment script could copy a working tree to another host.
+With the right commands in the right order, I could restart most of the stack.
+As long as I was sitting at the same terminal with recent history in front of me, I could usually remember how all the pieces fit together.

 That was not an operator interface.
 The scripts could perform actions, but they could not consistently answer the questions that mattered after something changed: Which configuration was authoritative?
 Which component depended on this endpoint?
 Was the process running but unhealthy, or was it intentionally stopped?
 Which runtime was actually serving traffic?
 If an update failed on the second host, what exactly had changed on the first one, and how would I put it back?

-The proof of concept had done its job.
-It showed that the services could be operated together.
-The next step was not to preserve every script as a supported compatibility layer.
-It was to turn the useful behavior into a small control plane with one configuration model, inspectable plans, typed lifecycle boundaries, and recovery that did not depend on my shell history.
+The proof of concept had done its job by showing that the services could operate together.
+I did not want to turn every experimental script into a permanent compatibility layer, though.
+I wanted to keep the useful behavior and put it behind a small control plane with one configuration model, inspectable plans, typed lifecycle boundaries, and recovery that did not depend on what I happened to remember from the last terminal session.

 <!--more-->

 ## Configuration Needed an Owner

 The old arrangement mixed shell variables, environment files, service wrappers, host assumptions, and repository state.
-That made precedence difficult to explain.
-A value could come from a global shell file, a model-specific file, an interactive environment, or the copy of the repository that happened to be present on a host.
+Even I could not always explain which value would win without tracing the startup path.
+It might come from a global shell file, a model-specific file, an interactive environment, or whichever copy of the repository happened to be on that host.

 LLM-Ops-Kit now uses canonical schema-version-two JSON with an explicit precedence chain: